al6x/micon/old/v1/readme.md

 def micon; MICON end

 # Let's define some components.
-# The :logger is one per application, it's a static component (like singleton).
+# The :logger is one per application, its a static component (like singleton).
 class Logger
   register_as :logger
   attr_accessor :log_file_path